zizisoft/gitlock/README.md

 gitlock config push-default <value>
 ```

 This represents the behavior before push when typing `gitlock push`.
-Allowed values are "lock", "lock, timestamp", "lock, sign", "lock, sign, timestamp".
+Allowed values are "lock", "lock, timestamp", "lock, sign", "lock, sign, timestamp" (values containing "sign" are not implemented yet).
 The default is "lock".

 For example, if set to "lock, timestamp", when typing `gitlock push` it will automatically timestamp after locking.

-Synopsis 7:
+Synopsis 7 (not implemented yet):

 ```
 gitlock config private <path>